 And on this day, I was left contending with a very dirty Ella on my mother’s antique rug while I was hanging the newly thrifted white cotton curtains… Off to the groomers she went before our ride back to Vermont.

-That’s it for this trip friends, I will be returning very soon and will be working on the sunroom in the back of the house next, and antiquing.
-Always antiquing!
+That’s it for this trip friends, I will be returning very soon and will be working on the sunroom in the back of the house next, thrifting and decorating!